Kashomon/js_syntax/README.md

-js_syntax
+js syntax
 =========

-Vim Syntax for Javascript
+Vim Syntax for Javascript.

+Originally, created by Spencer Tipping, by modified by myself.